-Optical fiber is a thin strand of glass that efficiently carries high-bandwidth signals over long distances by transmitting light pulses.
+Optical fibre is a thin strand of glass that efficiently carries high-bandwidth signals over long distances by transmitting light pulses.

-HOW DOES RUNNING FIBER ALL THE WAY TO HOMES IMPROVE COMMUNICATIONS SERVICES?
+HOW DOES RUNNING FIBRE ALL THE WAY TO HOMES IMPROVE COMMUNICATIONS SERVICES?

-Fiber optic cable improves bandwidth and eliminates the need for changes in installed fiber networks for future bandwidth increases.
+Fibre optic cable improves bandwidth and eliminates the need for changes in installed fibre networks for future bandwidth increases.

 WHAT KINDS OF COMPANIES ARE PROVIDING FTTH SERVICES?